-The Amazon Echo Dot Gen 4 is a budget-friendly speaker with built-in Alexa voice assistant capabilities.
-It has an outstanding voice assistant performance, as the speaker can understand you even if you aren't close by or if you're in a noisy setting.
+The Amazon Echo Dot Gen 4 is a budget-friendly speaker with a similar design to the Amazon Echo Gen 4, though it's a bit smaller in size.
+It has an outstanding voice assistant performance with Alexa built-in and can easily understand you even if you aren't close by or if you're in a noisy setting.
 You can even mute the microphone if you want privacy.
-However, its sound profile is a bit dark and dull, and it also lacks low-bass.
+However, its sound profile is a bit dark and dull, and it also lacks low bass.
 Fortunately, there are bass and treble adjustments in the Amazon Alexa app.

 The Amazon Echo Dot 4th Gen is amazing for voice assistant support.
 It has built-in Alexa capabilities, and the speaker is voice-activated.
 It can understand you even if you aren't close to it or if you're in a loud setting.
 There's also a mic mute feature, which is handy if you don't want the speaker to listen to you.
 However, it doesn't get very loud.